chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 ## User defined functions

-Speak function: To speak the text ( Text to speak ). sp function: To speak the text and also print the text. tictactoe function: To play tic tac toe. take_screenshot function: To take a screenshot. take_command function: To take the command and Convert the speech to text.
+Speak function: To speak the text (Text to speak).
+Sp function: To speak the text and also print the text.
+Ticktacktoe function: To play tic-tac-toe.
+Take_screenshot function: To take a screenshot.
+Take_command function: To take the command and Convert the speech to text.
-NewsFromBBC function: To get the news from BBC. text2speech function: To convert the text to speech from the clipboard.
+NewsFromBBC function: To get the news from BBC.
+Text2speech function: To convert the text to speech from the clipboard.
 Wish me function: To wish the user according to the time of the day.
-Pickcard function: To pick a card from the deck.
+Pick card function: To pick a card from the deck.
-Cpu function: To get the CPU usage.
+CPU function: To get the CPU usage.
 Ram function: To get the RAM usage.
 Battery function: To get the battery usage.
 Disk function: To get the disk usage.
 Give joke functions: To give a joke.
-Give Ip: To get the IP address.
+Give IP: To get the IP address.
-Generate_password function: To generate a password. send_email function: To send an email. query day function: To get the day of the week. query date function: To get the date. send whatsapp message function: To send a message on whatsapp. exit function: To exit the software. clear function: To clear the screen.
+Generate_password function: To generate a password.
+Send_email function: To send an email.
+Query day function: To get the day of the week.
+Query date function: To get the date.
+Send WhatsApp message function: To send a message on WhatsApp.
+Exit function: To exit the software.
+Clear function: To clear the screen.
-Greeting function: To greet the user according to the time of the day. clear_screen function: To clear the screen. open_chrome function: To open Google Chrome. username function: change the username.
+Greeting function: To greet the user according to the time of the day.
+Clear_screen function: To clear the screen.
+Open_chrome function: To open Google Chrome.
+Username function: change the username.